 Neretva – vineyards at the river’s delta

-Then, how is it possible that one of the best Bordeaux blends and Chardonnays of Croatia comes from – Neretva?
+Then, how is it possible that one of the best Bordeaux blends and Chardonnays of Croatia come from – Neretva?

-Until Prović family planted the first Chardonnay in their vineyard, 2 kilometers from the delta of the Mala Neretva, this variety had been banned for cultivation in Neretva.
+Until the Prović family planted the first Chardonnay in their vineyard, 2 kilometres from the delta of the Mala Neretva, this variety had been banned for cultivation in Neretva.
 Thanks to their success, Chardonnay is now a recommended cultivar.

 MC forces us to compare the Neretva with Bordeaux.
 Bordeaux varieties are also among the most widespread red grape varieties in the world.